Radio Observation

 Probabilty Map of sporadic E occurence in teh summer season

-I studied the occurence of sporadic E layers by analysing automatically created reception reports from all over Europe.
-They were triggered by my own periodically transmitted JS8 heartbeats in the 11 m band (27 MHz, license free citizen band).
-This way, the nature of sporadic E could be examined and solar and lunar tides characterised.
-Additionally I tried to uncover the influence of meteoric influx on the seasonal variability of sporadic E occurence by analysing European ionosonde-data.
+I studied the occurence of sporadic E layers, which are capable to hamper the radio recording of meteors.
+This was done by analysing reception reports from all over Europe, generated by JS8 heartbeats I periodically sent out in the 11 m band.
+The solar and lunar tides could be characterised.
+Furthermore, I tried to uncover the influence of meteoric influx on the seasonal variability of sporadic E occurence by analysing the Es-data of serveral European ionosondes.
 Read more.